 New students will receive their timetable during the induction day in September.

 Although we do not have an official dress code, we expect all students to dress appropriately for the learning environment.
 Anyone dressed in a way deemed inappropriate or offensively will be asked to go home and change immediately.

 Examples of clothing deemed inappropriate or offensive include low cut or crop tops, short shorts or skirts, jeans or trousers that sit low below the waist and clothing that contain offensive images or wording.

 Breakfast & Lunch

-Our on site canteen provides hot and cold lunch options including sandwiches, paninis, chips, chicken, pasta and daily lunch specials for the meal-deal price of £2.41.
+Ollies, our on-site canteen provides a wide range of hot and cold lunches that changes daily, including sandwiches, paninis, chicken, pasta, curries, salads, burgers, chips and daily lunch specials for the meal deal price of £3.
 Students who are eligible for Free College Meals

 Students can also leave College during break time and lunch time as long as they return in time for lessons and behave appropriately when off campus.
 There are a variety of supermarkets and hot food outlets within a short walking distance of the college.

 At St. Francis Xavier Sixth Form College, academic intelligence isn’t our main focus for measuring success; we praise Vision

 , because with help you can develop your abilities and skills.
 St. Francis Xavier Sixth Form College is a safe space where students are allowed to make mistakes and learn from them.
 Teachers and support staff will encourage you to develop a vision of what you want to achieve.
 Weekly VESPA tutorials encourage students to become independent, reflective learners - something vital for success in later life at university and in work.